dome272/VQGAN-pytorch/README.md

 ## Note:
-This is the code implemented in my YouTube video for VQGAN - link
+A code tutorial for VQGAN can be found here - link

 An explanation video for VQGAN can be found here - link